gianlivio/php-dischi-json/README.md

 ## 🌟 Features 🌟

-- **Top Albums**: Browse through a curated list of the most iconic techno and house music albums.
+- **Top Albums**: Browse through a curated list of the most iconic rock music albums.
 - **Interactive Likes**: Show some love to your favorite albums by giving them a thumbs up!
 (Or a thumbs down if you're feeling picky 😜)
 - **Responsive Design**: Enjoy a seamless experience on any device, whether you're on your phone, tablet, or desktop.